How Customer Intelligence Helps Create a Personalized Customer Experience

 The ordinal scale contains qualitative data; ‘ordinal’ meaning ‘order’.
 It places variables in order/rank, only permitting to measure the value as higher or lower in scale.
 The scale cannot generate a precise comparison between the two categories.

-Data obtained using an ordinal scale can be analyzed using descriptive & inferential statistics.
-So let’s explore the two different statistical approaches to analyzing ordinal data.
+Data you obtain using an ordinal scale can be evaluated using descriptive & inferential statistical analysis.
+So let’s explore the two types of statistical approaches to analyzing ordinal data.

 The frequency distribution table can inform the number of times each response was selected.